Grishneshwar Temple Video

 Significance of Grishneshwar Temple

-- The Grishneshwar Temple is also known by other names – Ghurmeshwar, Ghushmeswar, Kusumeswarar, and Grishneswara.
+The Grishneshwar Temple is also known by other names – Ghurmeshwar, Ghushmeswar, Kusumeswarar, and Grishneswara.
 This temple is considered to be nearly 3000 years old.
 The Linga faces the east direction.
 The sanctum sanctorum includes Lord Grishneshwar and his consort Grishneshwari.

-- The Grishneshwar Temple is a classic example of the pre-historic style of architecture.
+The Grishneshwar Temple is a classic example of the pre-historic style of architecture.
 The temple has beautiful carvings that are a treat for the eye and soul.
 Devotees can see the marriage scene of the Lord and his consort in the temple murals and carving.

-- History lovers would find the temple engrossing as several rock carvings of Maratha heroes are preserved beautifully in the temple.
+History lovers would find the temple engrossing as several rock carvings of Maratha heroes are preserved beautifully in the temple.
 Devotees and visitors are often awestruck by the brilliant five-tiered shikhara (temple tower).

-- The Shikara includes intricate carvings of the Dasavathar, which appear resplendent in the red volcanic rock.
+The Shikara includes intricate carvings of the Dasavathar, which appear resplendent in the red volcanic rock.
 Devotees also marvel at the statue of Nandikeshwara that adorns the court hall.
 The Grishneshwar Temple also houses a well that springs holy water.

 Grishneshwar Temple Timings